Want to vote in the primary? The voter registration deadline is Monday

-(Gillette, Wyo.) - Are you planning to vote in the August 16 primary election?
-Make sure that you are registered to vote by Monday, August 1st.
+(Jackson, Wyo.) - Are you planning to vote in the August 16 primary election?
+Make sure that you are registered to vote by Monday, August 1.

-It is advised by local election clerks that you register prior to the 1st, so that your name will appear on the poll list on election day.
-If you are unable to register early, you may register at the polls on election day, however registering on election day can cause delays and lines at the polls.
-Registering in person is easy and takes only a few minutes at the Board of Elections in the Campbell County Courthouse.
+According to the Teton County Clerk, "it is advised that you register prior to those dates so that your name will appear on the poll list on election day.
+If you are unable to register early, you may register at the polls on election day, however registering on election day can cause delays and lines at the polls."

 - Must be 18 years of age on Election Day